How Long Does It Take To Make An Animated Explainer Video

 Download Our Free Storyboard Creation Guide And PDF Template For Your Animated Explainer Video Project

-Voiceover + Auditions
+VoiceOver + Auditions

 Once your storyboard is approved, the next step of the animated explainer video production process is to get voiceover auditions for you to review.
 It takes about 1-3 business days to get voiceover auditions recorded and delivered from multiple artists.
 You should take a day or two to review the options with your team.
 Then, notify your animator about which audition is your favorite option.
 Tell your animation team if you want the voiceover artist to modify their tone when recording the full voiceover.